The Venture Bros.: Radiant is the Blood of the Baboon Heart

 I loved it.
 Loved it.

-Mostly, this film just reminded me of how much I love The Venture Bros.
-TV show, that hilarious and pop culture infused, 1960s mod-style (and 1980s windbreaker style) flavored mashup of Johnny Quest, The Hardy Boys, Scooby-doo, G.I.
-Joe, pulp novels, sci-fi movies, superhero comics, sometimes Tiger King, and sometimes Zardoz, as well as pretty much anything else you might want to reference, or homage, or riff on, or maybe just completely ripoff and repaint a little, because it’s awesome, and who cares because the show is awesome too, all thrown into a blender and mixed around… Honestly, I’m probably going to rewatch the whole series again now.
+A hilarious, pop-culture-infused, 1960s mod style meets 1980s windbreaker style flavored mashup of Johnny Quest, The Hardy Boys, Scooby-doo, G.I.
+Joe, Sci-fi movies, pulp novels, superhero comics, sometimes things like the Tiger King, and sometimes things like Zardoz, as well as pretty much anything else that you might want to reference, homage, riff on, or maybe completely ripoff because why not, it’s awesome and funny, all of which is then thrown into a blender…

-Will this film make sense to you, if you haven’t watched the show at all?
-Is it a good idea to jump blindly into the deepest of narrative deep ends on what may be the final chapter of a 15 year and 7 season long labyrinthine chronicle of a world of heroes and villains, adventurers and spies, aliens, freaks, and monsters—the reluctant inheritors of legendary legacies, all of whom are related to each other somehow, or have dated each other, or are currently married now, and/or are all clones of each other—as they poorly continue a long line of proud traditions that at this point have all somewhat lost their luster?
-Will the story and its characters, will the constant references, action, excitement, not to mention the razor sharp, lightning-quick patter of witty barbs and in-jokes, still have the same meaning to you?
+Well, let me ask you this...
+Does it sound like a good idea to jump blindly into the deepest of narrative deep-ends on what may be the final chapter of a 15 year and 7 season long labyrinthine chronicle of an incentous world of heroes and villains, adventurers and spies, aliens, freaks, and monsters–all of whom are the reluctant inheritors of legendary legacies, all of whom are either related to each other, have dated each other, are currently married, and/or are clones of each other—as they do a terrible job of living up to a long line of proud legacies that at this point have all somewhat lost their luster?

 No.